Apprenticeships

 Stage Operations 5 positions.
 Assist with the installation of repertory scenery; assist with various scenic department notes or build projects before the performance season; run deck, rail, and properties during performances; perform daily scenery changeovers; install and maintain rehearsal scenery and properties; and strike scenery at the end of the season.
 Basic familiarity with stage procedures and intro carpentry/rigging experience preferred.
 The position is an excellent introduction to most aspects of production.
 This is a large crew, and a team-oriented attitude is essential.
 Some of the work this position performs may be at height, on ladders, or in lifts; frequently involves moving equipment/supplies up to 50 pounds to elevated positions; and may require occasional use of power tools for custom projects.
 May 4 – August 23, 2026.

-APPRENTICESHIP APPLICATION INFORMATION/INSTRUCTIONS
+NOW OPEN- APPRENTICESHIP APPLICATION INFORMATION/INSTRUCTIONS

-The application process involves completing an online Employment Application Form (EAF) on the Glimmerglass Website and attaching a single PDF containing a one-page cover letter and a one-page resume with references.
+The application process involves completing an online Employment Application Form (EAF) at the bottom of this webpage and attaching a single PDF containing a single one-page cover letter and one-page resume(s) with references and a possible link to an online portfolio.
 Some positions may require an additional portfolio attachment or link (preferred).
 The PDF file, in combination with your portfolio (as applicable), should be no larger than 10MB.

 Cover letter

-One (1) page PDF.
+One (1) page PDF(s).
 Include telephone number, e-mail address, education (post high school, if applicable), work and internship experience (with dates).
 Multiple single-page resumes are recommended when applying for multiple apprentice positions, each detailing your experience for the appropriate desired apprentice position you are applying for.
 These can be combined into your single PDF submission.

 References